apache/trafficserver/doc/developer-guide/api/functions/TSSslSession.en.rst

 These functions work with the internal ATS session cache.
 These functions are only useful if the ATS internal session cache is enabled by setting :ts:cv:`proxy.config.ssl.session_cache` has been set to 2.

 These functions tend to be used with the :macro:`TS_SSL_SESSION_HOOK`.

 The functions work with the :type:`TSSslSessionID` object to identify sessions to retrieve, insert, or delete.

-The functions also work with the :type:`TSSSlSession` object which can be cast to a pointer to the openssl SSL_SESSION object.
+The functions also work with the :type:`TSSslSession` object which can be cast to a pointer to the openssl SSL_SESSION object.

 These functions perform the appropriate locking on the session cache to avoid errors.

 The :func:`TSSslSessionGet` and :func:`TSSslSessionGetBuffer` functions retreive the :type:`TSSslSession` object that is identifed by the
 :type:`TSSslSessionID` object.
 If there is no matching sesion object, :func:`TSSslSessionGet` returns NULL and :func:`TSSslSessionGetBuffer` returns 0.

 :func:`TSSslSessionGetBuffer` returns the session information serialized in a buffer that can be shared between processes.
 When the function is called len_ptr should point to the amount of space available in the buffer parameter.
 The function returns the amount of data really needed to encode the session.  len_ptr is updated with the amount of data actually stored in the buffer.